Jslsn/East_Blue/README.md

 # East Blue :ocean:

-This was my first repo and is now where I dump on various smaller scripts I decide to work on.
+This was my first repo and is now where I dump various smaller scripts I decide to work on.

 ## Games :video_game: